roadrunner-server/docs/kv/overview-kv.md

   implementation of the [PSR-16](https://www.php-fig.org/psr/psr-16/) `Psr\SimpleCache\CacheInterface` for interacting with the key-value RoadRunner storage.

-Here is a simple example of using:
+Here is a simple example:

 {% code title="app.php" %}